 YouTube is one of the most popular social media platforms, and plenty of financial advisors are leveraging it to grow their brands and share their knowledge.
-If you’re looking for tips on how to grow your firm – or are considering starting a channel of your own – it helps to know who’s who on financial advisor YouTube.
+Among Americans who turn to social media for financial advice, 65.6% say YouTube is their preferred channel, according to researchers at the Federal Reserve Bank of Philadelphia.1 If you’re looking for tips on how to grow your firm or thinking about starting a channel of your own, studying popular financial advisor YouTube channels can help.

 10 Financial Advisor YouTube Channels to Watch Now

-YouTube is a great marketing tool for advisors, allowing for both creativity and flexibility.
-With YouTube, you get to decide what type of content you want to create, and can target it to the audience you hope to attract.
+YouTube is a great marketing tool for advisors, allowing both creativity and flexibility.
+With YouTube, you get to decide what type of content you want to create and can target it to the audience you hope to attract.
+Search engine optimization (SEO) and collaborations with other YouTubers can help you boost your brand’s visibility on the platform.

 Some financial advisors have amassed sizable followings on the platform, and they’re the ones to watch if you’re interested in growing a presence on YouTube.